 In 2006, Nasar and Gruber traveled to St. Petersburg and tracked down Perelman in his apartment.
 When asked, Perelman repeatedly said that he had retired from the mathematics community and no longer considered himself a professional mathematician.
 He said that he was dismayed by the field's lax ethics.
 Of Yau, Perelman said, "Of course, there are many mathematicians who are more or less honest.
 But almost all of them are conformists.
 They are more or less honest, but they tolerate those who are not honest."

-Discussing with Nasar and Gruber Perelman's refusal of the Fields Medal and Millennium Prize, a collegue of his, Mikhail Gromov, said, "The ideal scientist does science and cares about nothing else." "[Perelman]" wants to live this ideal."
+Discussing with Nasar and Gruber Perelman's refusal of the Fields Medal and Millennium Prize, a colleague of his, Mikhail Gromov, said, "The ideal scientist does science and cares about nothing else." "[Perelman]" wants to live this ideal."